bl4ckj4c/WebSurvey/README.md

   - response body content: next groupId to be used for submitting answers all together
 - POST `/api/submit`
   - request parameters: single answer given by a user
+  - response body content: nothing (just the HTTP code in the header)
+- POST `/api/createSurvey`
+  - request parameters: JSON of all questions of the new survey
-  - response body content: nothing (just the code in the header)
+  - response body content: nothing (just the HTTP code in the header)

 - POST `/api/login`
   - request parameters and request body content